Monster Love Character Analysis Part 2- Star the Monster Princess

 Whereas his previous story was more or less his own creation, here Hippie follows the show as much as possible.
 At least, he does at first.
 As time passes, he plans on diverging from the show and make his own story.

 The one and only heroine of Star vs. The Forces of Evil, Princess Star Butterfly.
 Born the daughter of Moon and Toffee six years after the defeat of the Shadow Clause, she got her name from her parents hopes that she would become the star of hope for Mewni.
 However, the road to becoming that shining star hasn’t been easy.
 Star’s had to face great hardship due to being half-monster, and that’s deeply impacted her personality.
 So when her wand inheritance ceremony goes awry, she takes it poorly.
 As a result, her parents send her to Earth where she can make friends and master the wand away from Mewni’s prying eyes.
-Thus begins her adventures with Marco and many other friends.
+Thus begins her adventures with Marco and her friends as she works to master the Wand and become the Princess that Mewni needs.

 Unique Mix of Characters